18 Natural Aromatase Inhibitors

 The important thing I would like you to take away from all of this is that we can drive ourselves crazy looking for the tiniest things that will give us an edge over this disease.
 I hope you don’t get bogged down in this.
 Please remember, estrogen is not the only factor involved in breast cancer.
-An overall anti-cancer strategy is to eat a healthy diet full of super foods, build a super-strong immune system (see my page on how to do that), include some of the things from this list where they make sense (and are available) to you, limit your exposure to toxic skin care products, get plenty of exercise and keep your stress levels down through the use of meditation or prayer.
+An overall anti-cancer strategy is to eat a healthy diet full of fresh organic fruits and vegetables and super foods, take the supplements that have research backing them (see my page discussing that topic), limit your exposure to toxic skin care products, get plenty of exercise DAILY and keep your stress levels down through the use of meditation or prayer.

 You may want to read some of my other articles about aromatase inhibitors: